kambi-sportsbook-widgets/widget-build-tools/README.md

 ## Configuration

-To add specific locale strings create a file called buildparameters.json in the project directoryÂ
+To add specific locale strings create a file called `buildparameters.json` in the project directory:

 __`buildparameters.json`__
 ```javascript